Choose:

 • Philosophy, Politics and Economics (PPE)

-• Psychology and Linguistics
+• Psychology, Philosophy and Linguistics (PPL)

 • History and Economics (Section 1 only)